 The tropical Central American country of Panama is situated on the isthmus, which connects North and South America.
 The country's landscape is woven with over 500 varying bodies of water, including Rio Chagres, known for its source of hydroelectric power, and the well-known Panama Canal, that connects the Atlantic Ocean to the Pacific Ocean - making it a hub for international maritime trade.

-Panama culture originates from descendants of Indian, African and Spanish heritages, but there is cultural multiplicity here due to its connectivity to North and South America and proximity to the Caribbean, Colombia and Costa Rica.
+Panama culture originates from descendants of Indian, African and Spanish heritages, but there is cultural multiplicity here due to its connectivity to North and South America and proximity to the Caribbean, Columbia and Costa Rica.
 Descendants from Germany, Portugal and Italy can be found in Panama as well.

 The country has one of the largest rainforests in the Western Hemisphere apart from the Amazon Basin.
 It is also the largest free trade zone in the Western Hemisphere, and has the fourth largest economy in Central America - relying on exports like coffee and other agricultural products.
 Panama's leading trade partners are: Greece, US, Japan, Germany, Italy, Singapore, and China.